sv3nio/Singing-Bell/README.md

 ```

 ## Calibration
-Servo motors aren't smart, so the unit does not know how far away the mallet is from the singing bowl at any given time.
+Servo motors aren't smart, so the unit won't know how far away the mallet is from the singing bowl at any given time.
 To address this, the unit needs an appropriate calibration angle so it knows which position will strike the bowl.
 This value is used to calculate more precise ready, middle and chiming angles:

 ```
     calib_angle  = 165